 "What’s interesting to note is that the definition of that term – ‘typical use’ – has expanded in recent years with the rise of binge-watching video and the development of exciting ‘smart TV’ functionalities.
 Now, on a typical day, we may switch on the TV to watch the latest episode of a favorite show, start a gaming session with friends, or manage our home’s IoT appliances."

-Should I buy a QLED TV?
+So should I buy a QLED TV?

 Samsung's QLED TVs are claimed to be all about the brightest possible, most accurate coloured images pictures, which therefore work with all kinds of content in all kinds of lighting conditions.

 To an extent, those claims are true.
-The developments Samsung has made in recent years in improving QLED panels have made for some incredible high-end televisions, such as 2020's Samsung Q95T QLED.
+The developments Samsung has made in recent years in improving QLED panels have made for some incredible high-end televisions, such as last year's Samsung Q95T QLED.
 And Samsung's been sensible about using QLED as a by-word for premium hardware as well as brilliant picture quality.

 That all seems a decent package for the living room, but whether you should buy a QLED TV will ultimately come down to price.
 You're still paying thousands for a good QLED television, and the longevity of QLED may lie in how successfully Samsung can bring the technology to more mid-sized budgets.
 For now though, QLED offers a bright picture of what's to come.